-The production of Allura Flex includes the following processes:
+The production of Allura LVT includes the following processes:

-- Preparation of PVC plastisols (mixture of PVC, plasticizer and additives, may also contain filler and pigments) - Impregnation of the glass fleece with a highly filled plastisol followed by the application of a thin white plastisol coating. - Rotogravure printing, using water based inks, to produce wood, stone or abstract designs. - Application of calendered PVC topcoat and PU lacquer. - An intermediate backing layer is applied to the underside of the impregnated glass fleece.
-This plasticized PVC layer, which is applied by a calender, contains a minimum of 50% of reused production waste. - The final backing layer, a mechanically foamed PVC plastisol, is then applied to the calendered layer.
-Both the backing layer and the wear layer are then mechanically embossed to enhance the loose lay properties of the backing and to enhance the visual appearance of the surface, respectively. - The finished product is then trimmed, inspected and cut into tiles of a specified size. - Trimming and rejected product are recycled back into the calendered backing layer.
+- Preparation of PVC plastisols (mixture of PVC, plasticizer, filler and additives) - Impregnation of the glass fleece with a highly filled plastisol followed by the application of a thin white plastisol coating. - Rotogravure printing, using water based inks, to produce wood, stone or abstract designs.
+Digital HD printing, using water based inks, to produce wood, stone or abstract designs - Application of calendered PVC topcoat and PU lacquer.
+The topcoat is mechanically embossed to enhance the decorative effect. - A calendered back layer is then applied to the product.
+This layer contains a minimum of 20% of production waste. - The finished product is then trimmed, inspected and cut into tiles of a specified size.
+Trimmings & rejected product are recycled back into the calendered backing layer.